-A summary of the awards is outlined below:
+A summary of the award is outlined below:

-Award Type Duration Value 3 Award Start Date Discipline coverage Location Starting Laureate Award Up to 4 years Max. of €400,000 (inclusive of 25% overhead) Awards can commence by 31 May 2018 All disciplines Irish HEI/RPO (see footnote 4).
-Consolidator Laureate Award Up to 4 years Max. of €600,000 (inclusive of 25% overhead)
+Award Type Duration Value Award Start Date Discipline coverage Location Advanced Laureate Award Up to 4 years Max. of €1,000,000 (inclusive of 25% overhead and pro rata temporis3) Awards must commence by 9 September 2019 4 All disciplines Irish HEI/RPO (see footnote 5).

 The Council invites excellent and original research proposals from suitably qualified, individual applicants.
-It is important to note that this programme will NOT support applications that seek to extend current research projects.
+It is important to note that this programme will NOT support applications that seek to extend current research projects funded by the Council or other funding agencies.

-2.2.1 Application to the European Research Council (ERC)
+2.2.1.
+Application to the European Research Council (ERC)

-It is a condition of holding a Starting or Consolidator Laureate award that a follow-on application is made by the awardee to the ERC.
+It is a condition of holding an Irish Research Council Advanced Laureate award that a follow-on application is made by the awardee to the ERC for an Advanced Grant.
 Ideally this will occur prior to the end of the Laureate award, but no later than within one year of the award end-date or next available ERC call deadline where this does not occur within one year of the end of the Laureate award.
 In fulfilling this condition, awardees are not expected to apply to ERC within the first 24 months of the Laureate award.
 Should a Laureate awardee not submit an application to the ERC within the expected timeframe, the awardee will NOT be eligible to apply for further Council PI-led programmes.